-First, having a door out to a balcony that can be left open for various reasons, dramatically increases the air-conditioning costs in Las Vegas where it’s really hot a lot of the time.
+- First, having a door out to a balcony that can be left open for various reasons, dramatically increases the air-conditioning costs in Las Vegas where it’s really hot a lot of the time.

-This is the primary reason why the majority of Las Vegas hotels don’t have windows that open at all, much less balconies or terraces.
-If a balcony related accident occurs at a hotel, the hotels know they will get sued and, of course, they like to try and avoid that scenario.
+This is the primary reason why the majority of Las Vegas hotels don’t have windows that open at all, much less have a balcony or terrace.
+If a balcony-related accident occurs at a hotel, the hotels know they will be held liable, and, of course, they want to avoid that scenario.

-Just because a hotel has a balcony or terrace off your room doesn’t mean it’s the best fit for you.
+Just because a hotel has a balcony or terrace outside your room doesn’t mean it’s the best fit for you.
 When someone says a hotel was the best thing ever, you should ask why.
 If they prioritize being close to the clubs, that could be why they think it’s the best.
 What if you don’t like clubs?

 Here’s a list of some things people tend to focus on when rating a hotel, regardless of if it has balconies or terraces or not: